SumilThakr/SumilThakr.github.io/_pages/pubs2.md

 ## 2019

 <details>
-  <summary><strong>Racial inequity and air pollution.</strong> Non-Hispanic white Americans, on average, induce more pollution exposure from their consumption than they are, on average, exposed to.
-The opposite is true for Hispanic and black Americans.</summary>
+  <summary><strong>Racial inequity and air pollution.</strong> Black and Hispanic Americans, on average, induce less pollution exposure from their consumption than they are, on average, exposed to.</summary>
   <p style="margin-left: 20px; font-size: 0.9em;">
   C.W.
 Tessum, J.S.
 Apte, A.L.
 Goodkind, N.Z.
 Muller K.A.
 Mullins, D.A.
 Paolella, S. Polasky, N. P. Springer, <strong>Sumil K. Thakrar</strong>, J.D.
 Marshall, J.D.
 Hill.
     <em>Inequity in consumption of goods and services adds to racial–ethnic disparities in air pollution exposure.</em>